 Forex trading is a risky business, much like many other forms of investment.
 Any trader should be concerned with keeping their capital as safe as possible.
-The whole concept of making an investment involves an element of risk.
-So it is vital to keep all other uncertainties to a minimum.
+The whole concept of making an investment involves an element of risk, so it is vital to keep all other uncertainties to a minimum.
 One way this can be done is to choose a Forex broker with segregated accounts.
-We should point out, however, that this doesn’t offer 100% protection of your capital but is most definitely a step in the right direction.
-Keep reading if you’re not too sure what segregated accounts are because we’re about to explain.
-And even if you know the basics stay with us because we can help you understand what happens in the event of a Forex broker being declared bankrupt or going into liquidation.
+We should point out, however, that this doesn’t offer 100% protection of your capital, but it is most definitely a step in the right direction.
+Keep reading if you’re not too sure what segregated accounts are, because we’re about to explain.
+And even if you know the basics, stay with us because we can help you understand what happens in the event of a Forex broker being declared bankrupt or going into liquidation.

-Segregated accounts are used to protect customer investments and to keep a broker from using client funds in the course of their ordinary business.
-It prevents Forex brokers from using client funds for expenses, obligations or for their own risk.
-If a Forex broker’s company account becomes overdrawn, for example, it might be tempted to use client funds to redress the balance.
+Segregated accounts are used to protect customer investments, and to keep a broker from using client funds in the course of their ordinary business.
+It prevents Forex brokers from using client funds for expenses, obligations, or for their own risk.
+If a Forex broker’s company account becomes overdrawn, for example, they might be tempted to use client funds to redress the balance.
 But if a broker is using segregated accounts this is not possible.

 Are segregated accounts all they’re cracked up to be?

 Does a segregated account mean you have your own bank account with a broker?
 No, it doesn’t, unless you negotiated this kind of option.
-However, separate bank accounts are generally only offered to high volume traders.
-Typically, a segregated account is where all a broker’s client funds are kept together.
-If one particular client has a negative balance it is possible for the deficit to be taken out of the segregated account.
-Although a broker will usually top it up.
+However, separate bank accounts are generally only offered to high-volume traders.
+Typically, a segregated account is where all of a broker’s client funds are kept together.
+If one particular client has a negative balance, it is possible for the deficit to be taken out of the segregated account, although a broker will usually top it up.

 Will your funds be protected if a broker goes bankrupt?
-Once you hand over funds to your broker they essentially become the brokers to do as they see fit.
+Once you hand over funds to your broker they essentially become the broker’s to do with as they see fit.
 Should the unfortunate situation arise whereby the broker is declared bankrupt and has more debt than operating capital, it is possible for the segregated funds to be used to pay off the debt.
-You may or may not get your money back depending on whether there are other creditors in line whose funds are secured or on the rulings made in the insolvency process.
+You may or may not get your money back, depending on whether there are other creditors in line whose funds are secured, or on the rulings made in the insolvency process.

-But please don’t be confused into thinking segregated accounts are a bad thing.
-They do offer a certain degree of protection and are most definitely a better option than choosing a Forex broker without segregated accounts.
+Please don’t be confused into thinking segregated accounts are a bad thing, though.
+They do offer a certain degree of protection, and are most definitely a better option than choosing a Forex broker without segregated accounts.

 What will happen to your funds if a Forex broker is declared bankrupt?